Skip to content

 Dictionary and Credential Stuffing Attacks

 Dictionary attacks use lists of common passwords, leaked credentials, and linguistic patterns to guess passwords efficiently without testing every possible combination.
-The a trusted password manager 2024 Most Common Passwords Report found that "123456" remained the most common password, used by 3.6 million accounts and crackable instantly without computational effort.
+The 2024 Most Common Passwords Report found that "123456" remained the most common password, used by 3.6 million accounts and crackable instantly without computational effort.

 Credential stuffing attacks use credentials from one breach to access accounts on different services—successful because 65% of users reuse passwords across multiple sites according to Google's 2024 security survey, creating cascading vulnerabilities across their entire digital presence.